Web Development Jobs keeping the job

 If you have been working for a company for at least a few months then you will get a warning first.
 You will be called into an office to have a talk with Human Resources or your manager (or both) and they will tell you what it is you're doing wrong and what you need to do to be a better employee.

-Take this warning and what they tell you very seriously.
-Following up on this will be the difference between keeping the job and getting fired.
+Take this warning and what they tell you seriously.
+Following up on this may be the difference between keeping the job and getting fired.